 Board of Directors

-Director of Executive Office – Family and Philanthropy.
-TASC
+Director of Executive Office – Family and Philanthropy at TASC

 I first volunteered at The River Food Pantry in early 2015 with fellow TASC co-workers during a public shopping session.
 It was truly an amazing experience, I saw really great people doing really great things and I knew I wanted to be a part of it.

 Since then, I’ve become involved by organizing a volunteer session where TASC employees provided their talent of marketing, leadership, communications, etc. to The River staff.

 I joined the Executive Board and not long after; became the Board Chair.
 The River’s team, both staff and volunteers, are providing more than just food for the people that come for assistance.
 It feels amazing to be a part of this team.